frejya-dev/sudoku-react-app/README.md

 # Sudoky React App

-A simple web application for playing Sudoku
+A simple web application for playing Sudoku.
+Please visit https://gravity-laboratories.github.io/sudoku-react-app/ to see it in action.

 ## Dependencies